 Also, for Pfandbrief banks, the German Pfandbrief Act (Pfandbriefgesetz, PfandBG) is of importance.

 Banking supervisory authorities issue bulletins giving more detail on regulatory requirements.
 On the European level, the European Banking Authority (EBA) sets guidelines.
-The EBA guidelines are to be applied by the competent authorities (for German institutions, the ECB or BaFin) on a “comply or explain” basis.
+These guidelines are to be applied in full, in part or not at all by the competent authorities (for German institutions, the ECB banking supervision or BaFin) on a “comply or explain” basis.

-As part of its “Single Rulebook Q&A” process, the EBA also specifies the interpretation of the CRD IV and the CRR, although this is not directly binding on institutions.
-Finally, BaFin decides whether it adopts an EBA Q&A into its administrative practice.
+As part of its “Single Rulebook Q&A” process, the EBA also performs interpretation of the CRD and the CRR, although this is not directly binding on institutions.
+Finally, the competent authority decides whether it adopts an EBA Q&A into its administrative practice.
+The ECB banking supervision and BaFin generally adopt the EBA Q&A.

-The ECB also develops supervisory methods and standards, inter alia, in the form of manuals, guides, and regulations, that are effective for the entire Single Supervisory Mechanism (SSM).
+The ECB banking supervision also develops supervisory methods and standards, inter alia, in the form of manuals, guides, and regulations, that are effective for the entire Single Supervisory Mechanism (SSM).

 Finally, BaFin and the Deutsche Bundesbank also publish interpretive decisions, guidance notices, circulars, and administrative acts, which are primarily relevant for institutions supervised directly by them.
 These include, for instance, the guidance on the supervisory assessment of bank-internal capital adequacy concepts.
 BaFin also specifies the ratios for the countercyclical capital buffer attributable to German exposures, as well as the capital buffers for systemic risks and for global or other systemically important institutions.

 The SREP is used to verify and assess both an institution’s risk situation and risk controls and the associated adequacy of its internally determined capital and liquidity (ICAAP and ILAAP).
 These are based on the EBA’s SREP guidelines.
-On-site audits, stress tests, and supervisory benchmarking of internal models constitute the main supervisory activities, the results of which are included in the SREP.
-Based on EBA guidelines, the SREP follows what is known as the “Pillar 1 plus” approach, in which the minimum requirements of Pillar 1 (pursuant to the CRD/CRR) are augmented by institution-specific supervisory requirements covering risks not taken into account in Pillar 1.
+On-site inspections, stress tests, and supervisory benchmarking of internal approaches constitute the main supervisory activities, the results of which are included in the SREP.
+Based on EBA guidelines, the SREP follows what is known as the “Pillar 1 plus” approach, in which the minimum requirements of Pillar 1 (pursuant to the CRD/CRR) are augmented by institution-specific supervisory requirements covering risks not taken into account in Pillar 1 (e.g. interest rate risk in the banking book).

-The EBA is developing guidelines, and draft technical regulatory standards, governing the use of internal models for determining capital requirements for credit and market risk.
+The EBA is developing guidelines, and draft technical regulatory standards, governing the use of internal approaches for determining capital requirements for credit and market risk.
 The aim is to reduce undue variability in the model’s results.
-Similarly, the EBA is revising, among other things, the SREP guidelines and the guidelines on the interest-rate risk in the non-trading book.

-The topics revised recently by BaFin in the Minimum Requirements for Risk Management (Mindestanforderungen an das Risikomanagement, MaRisk) mainly concern the following aspects:
+Currently the BaFin revises in the Minimum Requirements for Risk Management (Mindestanforderungen an das Risikomanagement, MaRisk) mainly concern the following aspects: